Nathan-D-R/US_General/README.md

 We can run the RMD file using: `Rscript -e "rmarkdown::render('US_General.rmd')"`

-The output will be US_General.pdf
+The output will be US_General.html